xiaolai/quit-smoking-instantly/README.md

 Record your voice and save it on your phone.
 Play it back to reinforce the message or to practice privately without worrying about others hearing you.

 Bonus tip:

 >If you're learning another language, repeat the message in that language.
 The subconscious won't resist — it'll absorb the new pattern even faster.

-Simply by talking to yourself repeatedly, **you'll never smoke** merely because your subsoncious mind does believe "*you never smoke.*"
+Simply by talking to yourself repeatedly, **you'll never smoke** merely because your subconscious mind does believe "*you never smoke.*"